A beginner's guide to different energy plans and products

 Downside: If you’re the set and forget type of person then you may find tracking and updating powerpacks regularly a bit tedious.

-What does this mean: Bill smoothing refers to a payment plan where instead of receiving quarterly bills, the energy supplier gives you the option to spread estimated power costs across equal monthly, fortnightly or even weekly installments.
+What does this mean: Bill smoothing refers to a payment plan where instead of receiving quarterly bills, the energy supplier gives you the option to spread estimated power costs across equal monthly, fortnightly or even weekly instalments.
 If you’ve been with the same supplier for more than a year, these costs are estimated based on your annual energy usage.
 For new customers, the retailer calculates the cost using other customer usage data in your area.

 Upside: It’s a great way to avoid bill shock because instead of letting payments pile up over an entire quarter, you can opt for more reasonable installments that are easier on the pocket.